ekpoitoro1/project-_report/README.md

 Retention rates between male and female customers are relatively similar, showing no significant gender bias in churn behavior.
 Gender-targeted churn strategies may not be necessary; therefore, focus should shift to behavioral and financial indicators.

 There is a gradual increase in the average number of products as tenure increases.
-The relationship between customer status and credit score shows that active customers had higher credit scores compared to inactive customers, which suggests that they’re more financially stable, and also the bank may be retaining more reliable borrowers.
+The relationship between customer status and credit score shows that active customers had higher credit scores compared to inactive customers, which suggests that they’re more financially stable, and also, the bank may be retaining more reliable borrowers.
 Also, higher scores might lead to more approved products, which keeps them active.
 Inactive Members may have experienced friction or credit-related rejection, leading to disengagement.

 The analysis of the average credit score by country shows that customers in Germany have the highest average credit score, followed by France, while Spain has the lowest.
 This could be due to stronger financial regulations and customer credit behavior in Germany.
 The result of the average score by churn status analysis indicates that Low credit scores are correlated with higher churn risk.